cloudify-cosmo/docs.getcloudify.org/content/kubernetes/overview.md

 Infrastructure orchestration is accomplished via the _Cloudify Kubernetes Provider_.
 Service Orchestration is accomplished via the _Cloudify Kubernetes Plugin_.
 These two features are not mutually dependent.
 You can use one without using the other.
 However, together they enable you to use the best of both Kubernetes and Cloudify.

 ### Infrastructure Orchestration: Cloudify Kubernetes Provider

-The _Cloudify Kubernetes Provider_ is the first integration point, and is related to managing underlying infrastructure.
+The _Cloudify Kubernetes Provider_ is the first integration point, and it is related to managing underlying infrastructure.

-For example,
+For example:

 1. Lifecycle management of the underlying infrastructure, such as healing and scaling of Kubernetes nodes, storage management, and service exposure.
 1. Deployment of a Kubernetes Cluster (via a blueprint).